Gabi-Gindoff/PITA-repository/README.md

 1. Before testing the system, ensure all the steps from the build system instruction are completed.
 Once the build is complete, you can proceed to testing.
 2. Ensure you are also in the “flask_db_app” directory, if not you can change it via the “cd flask_db_app” command.
 If you ever need to go back, you can use the “cd ..” command.
 3. Next, use the command “poetry run pytest test_app.py” to test the system
 4. The terminal will display the tests as well as if they have passed or failed.
-5. You can also run “python dapp.py” to see all the data currently in the database.
+6. You can also run “python dapp.py” to see all the data currently in the database.
+In order to run this command, you have to do "pip install -r requirements.txt"
-6. Then, at the bottom of the page, you can use the form to add a row into the database.
+7. Then, at the bottom of the page, you can use the form to add a row into the database.
 For the category, put “Testing” so we can easily remove it from the database - you can now view the query on the previous page
-7. To delete the query, go back to the terminal, hit ctrl c to close the port, and run “python delete_test_from_db.py”
+8. To delete the query, go back to the terminal, hit ctrl c to close the port, and run “python delete_test_from_db.py”
-8. Now when you run  “python dapp.py” again, you will not see the query that was just added and then deleted.
+9. Now when you run  “python dapp.py” again, you will not see the query that was just added and then deleted.
-9. Go back to the terminal and hit “ctrl c” to close the application
+10. Go back to the terminal and hit “ctrl c” to close the application